mmegahed-ms/Typespec-poc/README.md

 Install-Module -Name Az -AllowClobber -Scope CurrentUser
 ```

-## Create an OpenAPI Specification with GitHub Copilot and OpenAI ChatGPT
+## Create an OpenAPI Specification with Typespec

 ### Create an OpenAPI Specification with GitHub Copilot